seanslma/maki/Data/Forecast/Neural/NBEATS.md

 - Requires more data for training compared to XGBoost.
 - Can be computationally expensive to train, especially for large datasets.
 - Interpretability of the model can be challenging.
+- NBEATS does not support future exogenous variables???